 Craig MacDougall, P.Geo., Senior Vice President, Exploration, for IAMGOLD, a Qualified Person under NI 43-101, has also reviewed and approved the contents relating to the scientific and technical disclosure of this release.

 Cautionary Note to U.S. Investors

 The United States Securities and Exchange Commission limits disclosure for U.S. reporting purposes to mineral deposits that a company can economically and legally extract or produce.
-IAMGOLD uses certain terms in this news release, such as "measured," "indicated," or "inferred," which may not be consistent with the reserve definitions established by the SEC.
+IAMGOLD uses certain terms in this presentation, such as "measured," "indicated," or "inferred," which may not be consistent with the reserve definitions established by the SEC.
 U.S. investors are urged to consider closely the disclosure in the IAMGOLD Annual Reports on Forms 40-F. You can review and obtain copies of these filings from the SEC's website at http://www.sec.gov/edgar.shtml or by contacting the Investor Relations department.

 Forward Looking Statement